wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 #### Request Body Parameters#

 `location`: Required.
-One of the supported and registered Azure Geo Regions (for example, West US, East US, Southeast Asia, and so on).
+One of the supported and registered Azure Geo Regions (for example, China North, China East, China North, and so on).
 Note that the location of a resource cannot be changed once it is created.

 `tags`: Optional.
 A list of key value pairs that describe the resource.
 These tags can be used in viewing and grouping a resource across resource groups.
 A maximum of 10 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.

 `sku`: Required.
 Valid values are `free` and `standard`. `standard2` is also valid, but can only be used when it's enabled for your Azure subscription by Microsoft support. `free` provisions the service in shared clusters. `standard` provisions the service in dedicated clusters.
 You can only create one Search service at the free pricing tier.
 Additional services must be created at the standard pricing tier.
 By default, a service is created with one partition and one replica.
 Additional partitions and replicas are priced in terms of search units.
-See [Limits and constraints](search-limits-quotas-capacity.md) for details.
+See [Limits and constraints](/documentation/articles/search-limits-quotas-capacity) for details.
 You cannot change the `sku` once the service is created.

 `replicaCount`: Optional.
 Default is 1.
 Valid values include 1 through 6.
 Valid only when `sku` is `standard`.